YaserMarey/YaserMarey.github.io/building_openai_whatsapp/building_openai_whatsapp_3/building_openai_whatsapp_3.md

 ```
 This code is a simple wrapper for the oepnai.Completion.create() API.

-The important parameter we need to pass in is the prompt we would like GPT-3 to compete for us.
+The `openai.Completion.create` method is used to create a new completion request to the OpenAI API.
+To use it, you need to provide a prompt, a model ID, and your API key.

+You can find more information about the API and its parameters in the OpenAI API documentation: [https://beta.openai.com/docs/api-reference/completions/]https://beta.openai.com/docs/api-reference/completions/create

+The important parameters we want to notice are: `engine` which is the ID of the language model you want to use to generate the completion.
+For example, `text-davinci-003` and the `prompt` which is the seed text that we want to use as the starting point for the completion.

-Now we need to modify webhook.py to construct and call OpenAIClient.complete(prompt) method as the following:
+Now we need to modify webhook.py to construct and call `OpenAIClient.complete(prompt)` method as the following:

 ```python
 # webhook.py